KMO-NY/Maji-Ndogo-Portfolio-Project/README.md

 #### SQL:

 The md_water_services.sql file was uploaded to MySQL as a database.
 It was cleaned and analysed.
-The Auditor_report.csv was added as a table to the database.
+The Auditor_report.csv was added as a table to the database (see script 3).
 This data was used to better understand the water-related problems faced as well as identify the water sources that weren't functioning, polluted or that just made it harder for citizens to collect water (by ways of crimes and exccessive queues).

 ![EER_Diagram-md_water_services-first_look](https://github.com/KMO-NY/Maji-Ndogo-Portfolio-Project/assets/83243036/f9056ffb-a4df-40dd-b1c2-3fed2f4ff144)